-Last Scientific Committee (SAC) meeting: August, 2012
+Last Scientific Committee (SAC) meeting: August, 2013

-Last Commission meeting: December, 2012.
+Last Commission meeting: December, 2013.

 Tuna stocks managed by WCPFC: WCPO Yellowfin, WCPO Bigeye, WCPO Skipjack.
-Also, North Pacific Albacore, South Pacific Albacore and Pacific Bluefin (also managed by IATTC; see Stocks in the Pacific Ocean)
+Also, North Pacific Albacore, South Pacific Albacore and Pacific Bluefin (also managed by IATTC; see Stocks in the Pacific Ocean).
+Note also that WCPFC and IATTC have an area of overlap; WCPO catch figures reported here do not include those WCPFC Convention Area catches made in the overlap area.

-Data sources: The main sources of information for this section are WCPFC (2012) and Harley et al. (2011) for catch and stock status data.
+Data sources: The main sources of information for this section are WCPFC (2013) and Harley et al. (2011) for catch and stock status data.

-Last update: March, 2013.
+Last update: December, 2013.

-About 51 percent of the world production of tuna is from the western and central Pacific Ocean (WCPO).
-Catches of skipjack, yellowfin, bigeye and albacore in 2011 were 2,196,500 tonnes, a 8% decrease from 2010.
-There has been a general tendency for the total catch to increase between 1980 and 2009 (Figure WCPO-1).
+About 58 percent of the world production of tuna is from the western and central Pacific Ocean (WCPO).
+Catches of skipjack, yellowfin, and bigeye in 2012 were 2,447,438 tonnes, a 12% increase from 2011.
+There has been a general tendency for the total catch to increase between 1980 and 2009 (Figure WCPO-I).
 This increase has been particularly pronounced for skipjack tuna.